sierrawang/code-for-humanities-assignments/assignments/infinitestory/README.md

 • The "scene_key" you would go to if you took the first choice from the "start" scene (the choice that has text "Take the road up the hill")?

-## Milestone 2: Printing a Scene to the Console and getting a Valid Choice
+## Milestone 2: Printing a Scene to the Console
-### Print a Scene
 Write a function to print a single scene to the console.
 It should only take one parameter, the dictionary associated with that scene.
 Write your code in `infinite_story.py`.
 In this new program you should load the story_data json in the same way as in Milestone 1.
 You can test